sahitya-chandra/codexa/README.md

 **Problem:** SQLite database is locked (multiple processes accessing it).

 **Solutions:**
-1. Ensure only one `guardian` process runs at a time
+1. Ensure only one `codexa` process runs at a time
 2. If using concurrent processes, each should use a different `dbPath`

 ### Missing Files in Index